gourab-sinha/Udacity-Item-Catalog-Application/README.md

 8. 'https://localhost:5000/restaurant/<int:restaurant_id>/menu/<int:menu_id>/delete' to delete item from menu of a restaurant.(Required login and permission)
 9. 'https://localhost:5000/login/' to login into account.
 # JSON Endpoints
+This application also has json endpoints which can be used access the information from database for development and testing purpose.
+All endpoints are listed below:

 1. 'https://localhost:5000/restaurant/JSON'

 '''